 Fund advisory boards

 As well as the internal corporate governance bodies, Funds advised by Apax Partners have a well-established structure of external advisory boards.
 Each of the Funds advised by Apax Partners has a Board of Advisers, or Limited Partner Advisory Committee (LPAC).
 Representatives of Apax Funds' Investors are invited to become members of the Board.
 The LPAC has a formal terms of reference and the agenda is set by the Chairperson who is typically a representative of an Investor.

-The Board of Advisers meets twice a year and is consulted by the Investment Advisor and General Partner on certain of the affairs and operations of the Funds, in particular, issues relating to conflicts of interest and review of the valuations at which investments are carried in the notes to the accounts.
+The Board of Advisers meets twice a year and is consulted by the Investment Adviser and General Partner on certain of the affairs and operations of the Funds, in particular, issues relating to conflicts of interest and review of the valuations at which investments are carried in the notes to the accounts.

 Apax Funds are managed with zero leverage.
-At the portfolio company level, average leverage at March 2014 was 3.8x EBITDA.
+At the portfolio company level, average leverage at March 2017 was 4.5x EBITDA.